 There are three main points I need to make about this drill.

-First, as you sit back, get your shoulders out the bar as it approaches your knees, directly over top of it.
+First, as you sit back, get your shoulders out in front of the bar as it approaches your knees, not directly over top of it.
 In other words, the main body action as you lower the bar to your knees is hip flexion, not knee flexion (although it's natural and appropriate for the knees to "unlock.")

 Second, it's not really a shrug.
 Yes, the shoulders elevate, but it's a passive elevation, not active – they elevate because your straight arms are being pushed up by the bar's upward momentum, which causes the shoulders to rise.